 Your accommodation: Nesuto Stadium Hotel and Apartments

-Nesuto Stadium offers 4.5 star self-contained apartment accommodation in downtown Auckland City.
-Located a short walk from Britomart Transport and Entertainment Precinct, Auckland Waterfront and Ferries, Queen Street and Vector Arena, Nesuto Stadium is in a wonderful location to visit all of Auckland Cities attractions.Explore more of vibrant Auckland city before dropping your rental car at the airport depot and continuing your onward journey.
+Nesuto Stadium offers a comfortable self-contained apartment in downtown Auckland.
+Located a short walk from Britomart Transport and the Viaduct.
+Enjoy you stay in central Auckland surround by delicious eateries or use your in-house kitchenette to dine in!Explore more of vibrant Auckland city before dropping your rental car at the airport depot and continuing your onward journey.

 Driving distance and time (approximate) for this leg: 25 kms / 16 miles : 0.4 hours